jackellenberger/hubot-cron/README.md

-# hubot-cron
+# hubot-cron-commands

-hubot-cron adds a cronjob system to hubot to schedule messages on a specific date and time.
+hubot-cron-commands adds a cronjob system to hubot to schedule commands to be run by hubot on a specific date and time.

+based heavily on / forked from  miyagawa's hubot-cron.

 ## Installation

-Add `hubot-cron` to your package.json, run `npm install` and add hubot-cron to `external-scripts.json`.
+Add `hubot-cron-commands` to your package.json, run `npm install` and add hubot-cron to `external-scripts.json`.

 Add hubot-cron to your `package.json` dependencies.

 ```
 "dependencies": {
-  "hubot-cron": ">= 0.1.0"
+  "hubot-cron-commands": "^0.1.0"
 }
 ```

-Add `hubot-cron` to `external-scripts.json`.
+Add `hubot-cron-commands` to `external-scripts.json`.

 ```
 > cat external-scripts.json
-> ["hubot-cron"]
+> ["hubot-cron-commands"]
 ```

 If you want to specify timezones, you'll need to install the [time](https://github.com/TooTallNate/node-time) module or place an entry for it in your package.json file.